 Police reports are public records.
 You can request a report online or by sending two copies of the form in a self-addressed stamped envelope from the New York Police Department or the New York State Police, whichever law enforcement agency attended your accident.

 Law enforcement might not have attended to your accident if it was a slip and fall or an injury on the job.
-If you were injured at work, your employer might have gathered witness statements.
+Your employer might have gathered witness statements if you were injured at work.
 If it was a car accident, the police might have gathered witness statements.
 It is important to gather these documents for your injury attorney.

 Photographs or Video

-If you took photographs or videos at the scene of the accident, it is important to give these to your attorney.
+If you took photographs or videos at the accident scene, giving them to your attorney is important.
 Ask your attorney how they would like this data transferred to them.
 Photographs or videos can also be used as a visual representation of your injury and rehabilitation process.

 Vehicle Service History

-If you were in a car accident, it is helpful to have your vehicle’s service history.
-This demonstrates to the insurance company and the court how well you took care of your car and can help determine the amount of compensation you may be owed to repair the vehicle.
+If you were in a car accident, having your vehicle’s service history is helpful.
+This demonstrates to the insurance company and the court how well you took care of your car and can help determine the compensation you may be owed to repair the vehicle.

 After an accident, it is helpful to keep a daily journal of what you experienced about your physical and mental health as they relate to your daily activities, phone calls you received that pertain to the accident, documents that you received, and any contact you have with any professional that pertains to your accident or your injury.